MicrosoftDocs/azure-docs/articles/hdinsight/hadoop/apache-hadoop-on-premises-to-azure-migration.md

 ms.date: 10/16/2018
 ms.author: ashishth
 ---
-# On-premises Apache Hadoop eco-system to Azure HDInsight Migration
+# Migrate on-premises Hadoop clusters to Azure HDInsight

 This paper is a best-practices guide for migrating on-premises Apache Hadoop eco-system deployments to Azure HDInsight.
-We describe the migration process and provide guidance on rearchitecting the on-premises Hadoop system to take advantage of the benefits of Azure HDInsight optimized for cloud computing.
+We describe the migration process and provide guidance on re-architecting the on-premises Hadoop system to take advantage of the benefits of Azure HDInsight which is optimized for cloud computing.
 We also discuss questions designed to gather information critical to the success of the migration.

-Several customers have asked for guidance on migrating on-premises Hadoop eco-system deployments to Azure HDInsight.
-In many of these discussions, it has been helpful to follow a specific process:
+We recommend the following process for planning a migration of on-premises Hadoop clusters to Azure HDInsight:

 1. Understand the current on-premises deployment and topologies.
 2. Understand the current project scope, timelines, and team expertise.